swedenconnect/technical-framework/ELN-0606 - Entity Categories for the Swedish eID Framework.md

 "loa3-pnr-X", is introduced.
-It has the same meaning as "loa3-pnr" with the additional requirement that there must exist a bilateral agreement between a Service Provider and Identity Provider X. This URI for this new service entity category should now be included in the metadata for the Identity Provider, och in metadata for the Service Providers that have an agreement with the Identity Provider.
+It has the same meaning as "loa3-pnr" with the additional requirement that there must exist a bilateral agreement between a Service Provider and Identity Provider X. This URI for this new service entity category should now be included in the metadata for the Identity Provider, and in metadata for the Service Providers that have an agreement with the Identity Provider.

 <a name="loa3-pnr"></a>